Herefordshire: Demographics

 In Herefordshire, the population size has increased by 2.0%, from around 183,500 in 2011 to 187,100 in 2021.
 This is lower than the overall increase for England (6.6%), where the population grew by nearly 3.5 million to 56,489,800.

 As of the 2021 census, 91.1% of the population identified as 'White British', and 5.1% as 'White Other'.
-The 'White Other' group is largely made up of migrants from central and Eastern Europe who began moving into the county in the early 2000's, initially for agricultural work, but more recently to work in other sectors such as health care, catering and hospitality.
+The 'White Other' group is largely made up of migrants from central and Eastern Europe who began moving into the county in the early 2000s, initially for agricultural work, but more recently to work in other sectors such as health care, catering and hospitality.
 Poland and Romania are the two most common non-UK countries of birth for foreign born people in Herefordshire.

 Travellers

-Gypsies and Travellers have historically been Herefordshire's largest minority ethnic group.
+Roma and Travellers have historically been Herefordshire's largest minority ethnic group.
 They are made up of three main groups: